bbrfkr/suit/Roles/openstack_nova_controller/README.md

 6.  check endpoints for nova are created
 7.  check packages are installed
 8.  check servcie databases is deployed
 9.  check services are enabled and started
+10. check cpu allocation ratio is specified
+11. check ram allocation ratio is specified

 ## tests (infrataster)
 nothing